westial/BasicBenchmarker.py/README.md

 BasicBenchmarker.py
 ===================

-Python class to benchmark pieces of code by timer and resources usage.
+Python class to capture timing and resources usage of pieces of code.

 Description